-While keeping your sparkling smile and fresh breath is important any time, these days it may also help save your life.
+While keeping your sparkling smile and fresh breath is important any time, these days it may also help save your life, and you can take that to the bank (or to the dentist, rather).
 As we head into what we hope is the last (but seemingly hardest) part of the COVID-19 pandemic, it’s important to maintain a healthy mouth.
 We caught up with Dr. Spiro Papadatos, DMD, to talk about how to best care for your oral cavity.

 “Periodontal health is key during COVID,” says Papadatos.
 “You have to keep your mouth healthy!
 If you breathe in germs, you are much more likely to get sick if they come into contact with already infected tissue.
 Healthy tissue doesn’t get infected as easily.
 A regular oral hygiene routine is key.
 Besides proper cleaning and care, you should also avoid smoking and vaping.
 Keep your oral cavity as healthy as possible.”

 The doctor goes on to recommend using ADA-certified products for maximum benefit.
-We’ve gathered some his, some of our, and some of the ADA’s favorites here.
+We’ve gathered some of his, some of ours, and some of the ADA’s favorites here.

 CVS Health Dental Floss